BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.2 (28), August 17, 2021

+* An intermittent crashing bug when creating a new seed has (probably) been fixed and should be thoroughly tested. #83
+* When setting up a new seed, the coaching text at the top has been changed to: "You may change the name of this seed or enter notes before saving." #82
+* In the settings panel, when turning on and off iCloud syncing, a small graphical glitch in the coaching text has been fixed. #81
+* Fixed typo in the "What is Key Derivation?"
+User Guide chapter. #80
+* In the Seed Detail view, fixed a case where narrow screens like iPod Touch would show wrapped or truncated buttons after authenticating.

 ### 1.2 (27), August 12, 2021

 * Key Derivation Parameters now includes several presets including Master Key, Cosigner, and Segwit.
 Each preset shows the corresponding derivation path, which updates correctly depending on whether Mainnet or Testnet is selected.